Number7AI — Docs

 Mixed date formats

-01/02/26 could be DD/MM/YY or MM/DD/YY depending on vendor origin.
-Wrong parse leads to wrong posting period.
+`01/02/26` may be DD/MM/YY or MM/DD/YY depending on vendor locale.

 Trade name vs legal entity